 In western medicine, doctors prescribe prescription medications to treat seasonal allergies.
 Or, allergy sufferers self-medicate with over-the-counter antihistamines.

 What Causes Allergies?
 A TCM Perspective

 In comparison, traditional Chinese medicine (TCM), offers different theories for spring allergies.

 According to TCM theory, one explanation for seasonal allergies is the state of your health in the preceding season.
 Take the transition from winter to spring as an example.
 In the winter, stress can weaken immunity.
-Examples include working too hard; not resting or sleeping enough; going to bed too late; exercising too strenuously without resting and refueling the body; and getting wiped out by a nasty cold or flu.
+Examples include working too hard; not resting or sleeping enough; going to bed too late; exercising too strenuously without resting and refueling the body; and getting wiped out by a nasty cold or flucold or flu.
 And don’t forget about running around during the holidays buying gifts for friends and family.
 All these factors can produce Qi deficiency, which in turn weakens the immune system.

 Symptoms of allergies manifest due to the weakest link in your Zang fu organ system.
 And more often than not, the weakest link is the Lung organ system.
 In fact, allergic skin diseases, rhinitis, and asthma are all related to the Lungs, according to TCM theory.

 Specifically, Lung Qi deficiency causes these conditions.
 It makes sense that a runny nose is one of the most common symptoms of seasonal allergies.
 After all, the Lung meridian opens into the nose.

 To lower your chance of having weakened Qi by the time Spring rolls around, take it extra easy in winter.
 There’s also one of our classic TCM formulas that may help support your immune system: JadeDefenderJadeDefender.